paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-about-specimens-using-symbiota.md

 - _Association Type_ = `Non-occurrence Resource`
 - _Relationship Type_ = `isReferencedBy`

-### Option 1: How to make associations directly in your portal
+### Option 1: Create links directly in your portal
 _Content forthcoming!_

-### Option 2: How to ready associations data in a CSV for bulk import
+### Option 2: Create links by uploading a spreadsheet
-Here is an example of what your spreadsheet (CSV) should look like:
+Here is an example of what your spreadsheet (CSV) should look like.
+You can ingest it into your portal using the [Extended Data Import tool](https://docs.symbiota.org/Collection_Manager_Guide/Importing_Uploading/linked_resources).

 | subjectCatalogNumber | basisOfRecord | accordingTo | resourceURL |
 | - | - | - | - |